Azure/iot-identity-service/docs/running/aziot-keyd.md

 aziot_keyd = "unix:///var/lib/aziot/keyd.sock"
 ```

-- `[aziot_keys]` - This section contains arbitrary key-value pairs of string type that are passed down to the `libaziot-keys.so` library.
+- `[aziot_keys]` - This section contains arbitrary key-value pairs of string type that are passed down to the `libaziot_keys.so` library.
 The names and values of these parameters depend on the library.

     When using Microsoft's library, the following parameters can be specified: